Complex spacetime

-In mathematics and mathematical physics, complex spacetime extends the traditional notion of spacetime described by real-valued space and time coordinates to complex-valued space and time coordinates.
+Complex spacetime is a mathematical framework that combines the concepts of complex numbers and spacetime in physics.
+In this framework, the usual real-valued coordinates of spacetime are replaced with complex-valued coordinates.
+This allows for the inclusion of imaginary components in the description of spacetime, which can have interesting implications in certain areas of physics, such as quantum field theory and string theory.

 The notion is entirely mathematical with no physics implied, but should be seen as a tool, for instance, as exemplified by the Wick rotation.

 Real and complex spaces

 Mathematics

 The complexification of a real vector space results in a complex vector space (over the complex number field).
 To "complexify" a space means extending ordinary scalar multiplication of vectors by real numbers to scalar multiplication by complex numbers.
 For complexified inner product spaces, the complex inner product on vectors replaces the ordinary real-valued inner product, an example of the latter being the dot product.

 In mathematical physics, when we complexify a real coordinate space $\mathbb{R}^n$ we create a complex coordinate space $\mathbb{C}^n$, referred to in differential geometry as a "complex manifold".
 The space $\mathbb{C}^n$ can be related to $\mathbb{R}^{2n}$, since every complex number constitutes two real numbers.

 A complex spacetime geometry refers to the metric tensor being complex, not spacetime itself.